 By DECLAN MCCABE

-Declan McCabe teaches biology at St. Michael’s College and thanks Christina Chant, Ph.D., a biophysical chemist at the college, for fact checking and valuable suggestions.
-The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation.
+Declan McCabe teaches biology at St. Michael’s College.
+His work with student researchers on insect communities is funded a Vermont EPSCoR’s Grant from the National Science Foundation.
+The Outside Story is assigned and edited by Northern Woodlands magazine, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation.